MAD9137/f2024/notes/instructor-notes.md

 A collection of notes about changes to be made to the deliverables for next year.

-- Make Title and Description non-optional (ie they are required and thus the base init method takes these 2 parameters)
+- Assignment 1 : Make Title and Description non-optional (ie they are required and thus the base init method takes these 2 parameters)

+- Assignment 1 : Add makes for Event base init method!!?

 ## Quiz Notes